footballhead/vampyr-utils/README.md

 where `X` is red, `Y` is green, and `Z` is blue.
 Each of `X`, `Y`, and `Z` must be a number between 0 and 255, as color channels usually are.

-A sample pallet file, `menu-pallet.txt`, has been provided.
+A sample palette file, `menu-palette.txt`, has been provided.
 It can be used to decode images used on the main menu, such as `ITEM.00[1-7]` or `SCROLL.PIC`.

 The Future